 Top 3 Biggest Myths About Postpartum Depression

-Let’s start with this–postpartum depression is real.
-If you’ve tried to conceive, undergone fertility treatments, experienced miscarriage, stillbirth or an infant loss, adopted, or successfully completed your pregnancy and with a healthy childbirth, your mental health has certainly been impacted.
-Perhaps you’ve even experienced postpartum struggles yourself.
-Your mental health is made up of four basic things: what you think, feel, want, and need.
-Becoming a mom changes exactly that.
+Becoming a mom changes what and how you think, feel, want and need.
 You are coming to know yourself as a mom to this baby.
 You might be entering into a new marriage or relationship with your partner as a co-parent or a new identity as a single parent.
 Your needs for rest, alone time, touch, and companionship undergo significant changes.
-During this, your hormones have undergone a makeover, affecting your ability to bond, manage anxiety, and regulate your mood.
+During all of this, your hormones have undergone a makeover, affecting your ability to bond, manage anxiety, and regulate your mood.

 Unlike postpartum depression (PPD), baby blues symptoms tend to be brief and are inspired by plummeting levels in estrogen and progesterone following birth.
 The difference between the baby blues vs PPD is that they set in just a few days following birth and resolve after about 2 weeks.
-Wondering if you have the baby blues?
-Symptoms can look like this:

 - Weepiness / Crying for no apparent reason